 Circa 1732.
 Beautiful Georgian house with garage located in a great high ground location just off Meeting Street.
 The Fotheringham-McNeil Tenements are listed as valuable in ''This Is Charleston: An Architectural survey of a Unique American City.''
 Exquisite mantels, cypress paneling, wide heart pine floors, Makkum tiles and custom mouldings throughout.
 Gracious entry with inviting fireplace leads to formal living and dining rooms.
 Dining room and powder room have beautifully hand-painted walls.
 Calacatta marble counter-tops in kitchen and top-of-the-line appliances including Wolf cook-top, Gaggenau oven and Sub-Zero refrigerator.
 X Zone-no flood insurance required.
 Just steps to the best restaurants and galleries!!

 The Motte Harvey House is located in the heart of Charleston's exclusive South of Broad neighborhood.
 This Pre-Revolutionary home, c 1731, is one of the oldest residences in the city.
 It is known to be one of the ''handsomest houses'' on one of the most popular streets in the town.
 The lot was originally purchased by Jacob Mott, the treasurer of the original Province of the city, from the estate of Robert Tradd, and has continued to be steeped in local history.
-It is one of 5 remaining houses existing from the 18th century on Tradd st. This 3 1/2 story brick and stucco home retains most of the original features and details.
+This 3 1/2 story brick and stucco home retains most of the original features and details.
 From its grand and notable proportions, to heart pine floors, original mantles with intricate mouldings and stunning staircase, you feel like you have stepped back in

 This historic, circa 1736 pre-revolutionary charmer in beautiful downtown Charleston offers the perfect location, just steps away from The Battery and famous Broad Street.
 This gorgeous three story home was once the kitchen house to the famous Jacob Motte home and offers history and charm that can only be found in Charleston.
 You will feel as though you've stepped back in time as you pass through the private walkway leading to the private gated garden.
 Walk through the doors to discover the original heart pine flooring throughout that can tell endless stories of the home's history.
 The owner's suite resides on the second floor wand has an original fireplace, a dressing room, walk-in closet, and a large marble bath with a steam shower.